smtheard/pyact-boilerplate/README.md

 npm install
 # On some linux distro you may need this command:
 sudo ln -s /usr/bin/nodejs /usr/bin/node
-# in order to get the node command to work in terminal
+# if you get the error: /usr/bin/env: ‘node’: No such file or directory
 ```

 ### Start Server